 Traveling is a great passion of mine!
 Other activities and studies I enjoy include a diverse selection of film, music, and art.
 I tend to slowly read my way through old classics rather than keep up with trendy novels.
 Stimulating conversation is a treat whether it’s induced by a whim or a game.
 I like games of all kinds, but I can say without hesitation that I am happiest while cooking or baking.

-University of Minnesota, Morris - BA, Mathematics
+Undergraduate Degree: University of Minnesota, Morris - Bachelor in Arts, Mathematics

 ACT Composite: 30